jacgitcz/knight_moves/README.md

 Class Knight has a method #valid_moves, which returns all the reachable legal positions from a given start.

 There is no explicit implementation of the board  - it is implicit in the boundary checks.
-It might be cleaner to define the board limits using constants, say BOARD_MIN and BOARD_MAX
+It might be cleaner to define the board limits using constants, say BOARD_MIN and BOARD_MAX.